Wedding of Emperor Naruhito of Japan and Masako Owada

 In the afternoon, Masako, in a formal white gown and diamond tiara, and Naruhito, also in formal Western attire, met with Emperor Akihito and Empress Michiko at the Imperial Palace in a ceremony known as Choken-no-Gi (First Audience Ceremony).
 In the ancient ceremony, Naruhito, Masako, the Emperor, and the Empress were given chopsticks but no food and pantomimed the act of eating together.

 Large crowds lined the 2.6-mile route to the couple’s home in the Tōgū Palace in central Tokyo.
-There, at 6:00 PM, Naruhito and Masako shared their first meal together as a married couple.
+There, at 6:00 PM, Naruhito and Masako shared their first meal as a married couple.
 Three hours later the couple participated in another ritual, the Kyutyu-Shukuen-no-Gi (Celebratory Banquet) in which rice cakes are offered along with prayers for the birth of a healthy boy.
 The Kyutyu-Shukuen-no-Gi (Celebratory Banquet) occurred for three nights.
 Each night, the couple received pounded rice cakes known as mochi.
 They ate some of the rice cakes and then buried the rest in the Imperial Garden, while the priests chanted prayers for the new Crown Princess to have children.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.